mfferr/dio-lab-open-source/community/alinemizumukai.md

 Skilled in C#, ASP.NET WebApi, ASP .NET MVC (Razor Pages), HTML, CSS, JavaScript and SQL.
 Currently learning Java and Angular.

-Passionate about travelling, new experiences and dogs.
+Passionate about travelling, new eqtdXperiences and dogs.
 I am always seeking opportunities to learn, see, and do more!

 ### Connect with me